Why take the risk?

 - The timing of the consent discussion is critical.

-- Patient information and marketing materials are part of the informed consent process.
+- Thoroughly document the informed consent process.

-Informed consent documents:
+Informed consent documents should be:

-- Should be saved within medical records.
+- Saved within medical records.

 Informed consent encompasses every piece of educational material your patient gets from your practice, including: